Prairie premiers urge action on security amid Trump's tariff threats

 • Canadian Press

-Saskatchewan Premier Scott Moe gestures while speaking during a press conference before the Speech from the Throne in Regina on November 25, 2024.
+Saskatchewan Premier Scott Moe gestures while speaking during a press conference before the Speech from the Throne in Regina on Nov.
+25. The Saskatchewan government has passed two pieces of legislation tied to affordability relief that Moe first promised in his election campaign earlier this fall.
 THE CANADIAN PRESS/Heywood Yu

 EDMONTON -- Leaders of the Prairie provinces are urging Canada to act on American concerns over illegal cross-border traffic of people and drugs to stave off the looming threat of 25 per cent tariffs.